jduck/android-cluster-toolkit/README.md

 ### Single Device Scripts

 Although there used to be more single device scripts, they were deprecated in favor of a more unified interface (described in the next section).
-That said, one single-device script remains.
+That said, one single-device script remains: shell.rb.

 #### shell.rb <device|serial>

-This script executes a shell suitable for operating on the specified device.
+This script executes a shell suitable for operating on the specified device only.
 This is useful for maintenance or doing more focused research on a single device.
 When executed, it simply sets up the environment so that other ADB-aware tools will operate on the specified device.
 Once the environment is set up, the script spawns a shell for your pleasure.
 Exit the new shell to return to the original shell.

 ### Multi-device scripts